rschristopher/ischristtrue.com/src/modern-views/index.md

  that preceded.
 For at least a thousand years every generation has been trying to destroy the old and usher in a revolution, a final revolution.
 A decided pivot in history.

-The Joachamites imagined that the new age is here, starting with Francis of Assisi, ushering in the new age.
+The Joachamites imagined that the new age is here, starting with Francis of Assisi, ushering in the modern age.

 ## Is it always like this?

 The short answer, no, not at all.
 In fact, this view was unheard of outside of western Europe and it's unique cultural influence.
-This was not the view eastern Europe nor of eastern Christianity.
+This was not the view of eastern Europe nor of eastern Christianity.
 This was and is not the view in China.
 This was not the view in the Ottoman empire, nor of the Byzantine Empire, nor of any native American culture prior to the arrival of western Europeans.
+This is a unique worldview born of western Christianity post schism, with notably anti-Christian roots.

-We can find traces of this view sprinkled throughout history, but it never materialized.
+We can find hints of this view sprinkled throughout history, but it never materialized.
 To the degree it emerges in early Christianity it was also condemned and anathematized.
-It never actualized into a continuous (albeit parasitic) ethos until after the great schism, emerging from the scholastic movement.
+It never actualized into a continuous (albeit parasitic) ethos until after the great schism, emerging from the early scholastic movement.

+## anti-Christian

-And in a perverse and deceitful twist, this modern view audaciously claims credit for every scientific breakthrough, distancing itself from its bad fruits -- the "revolution" is never the cause of the genocides, of child sacrifices, of famines -- all of which are the clear and inevitable consequences of this modern view, yet always we blame the former view, a disastrous and malevolent cycle.
+In a perverse and deceitful twist, this modern view audaciously claims credit for every scientific breakthrough, distancing itself from its iwn bad fruits -- the "revolution" is never the cause of its own genocides, of child sacrifices, of famines -- all of which are the clear and inevitable consequences of this modern view, yet always we blame the former view, a disastrous and malevolent cycle.

+As the honest truth-seeking Christian gives glory and praise to God for all that is good, the modern view gives credit to man and perversely blames God for all that is evil.
+God is love to the Christian, but a tyrant to the modern view.
+The modern depicts man as heroically overcoming his creator, making himself into god.